Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 As a parent, you know how crazy things can get while watching a kid.
 Particularly if you're watching multiple younger kids.
 But your babysitter should still find a minute here or there to clean up little messes throughout the night, so they don't end up just becoming one giant mess!

 If they feed your child dinner, it doesn't take too long to put the dirty dishes into the dishwasher afterward.
-If kids are done playing with a particular toy, take a few moments to put it away before they move on to the next one.
+If the children are done playing with a particular toy, they should take a few moments to put it away before they move on to the next one.

 You shouldn't expect your babysitter to be a housekeeper (unless you’re paying them for that too), but there are some basic cleaning up tasks that should just be part of the job.
 Nobody wants to come home and have to spend an hour or two cleaning all the messes that happened while your child was in the care of the babysitter.